ryanmaguire/libtmpl/README.md

 ```
 make -j
 ```

-Afterwords, if you would like to install libtmpl in `/usr/local/lib`, run:
+Afterwords, if you would like to install libtmpl in `/usr/local/lib`, run
 ```
 sudo make install
 ```
 The Makefile has many flags that determine how libtmpl is compiled.
 Use
 ```
 make help
 ```
 to see a description of each command-line option.

 **You may need to update the LD_LIBRARY_PATH environment variable.**